MMMMMMorty/ingress-auditor/README.md

 - Why choose minkube over kind?

   Answer: for TLS verification test, ingress with address is needed, when using kind, ingress ADDRESS will always be empty unless you install MetalLB.
 For minikube, the solution is eaiser.

+- Why do I choose framework over non-framework, and why do I choose Kubebuilder

+Non-framework: high control, flexible, adjustable, but I need to handle a lot of things myself.
+If I make a mistake in any part, it can cause vulnerability.
+Framework: procvide scaffolding, tooling, and established patterns that accelerate development, manage boilerplate, and ensure best practices.

+Since I am doing a simple project, a framework will make my job eaiser.

+Two mainstream operators:

+operator-sdk: Multiple languages, support for Ansible or Helm.
+Focus on full-lifecycle of operator.

+kubebuilder: Primarily Golang and Kubernetes native based.
+Can be extensively used in operator-sdk.

+They both make use of controller-runtime and have the same basic layout.
+Consider I want to use golang to create a simple operator for specific function, kubebuilder seems to be a better option.